University of Nebraska Medical Center

 HOPE-NE: Hypertension in Obstetrics: Prevention & Education – NEbraska

-This symposium will provide a focused exploration of hypertensive disorders of pregnancy, emphasizing the role of biomarkers in detecting, stratifying risk for, and managing preeclampsia.
-Sessions will cover the development and implementation of the STAMPP‑HTN postpartum hypertension program, rural health perspectives in HDP management, and hands‑on nursing training for clinical care.
-Additional presentations will address cardiology dysfunction during preeclampsia and the peripartum period, along with basic science insights into targeted placental drug delivery, biomarker origins, and emerging therapeutics such as luteolin.
-The event offers an interdisciplinary overview aimed at improving maternal health outcomes.
+The symposium occurred on May 20, 2026, on the UNMC campus in Omaha, Nebraska, and provided a focused exploration of hypertensive disorders of pregnancy, emphasizing the role of biomarkers in detecting, stratifying risk for, and managing preeclampsia.
+Sessions covered the development and implementation of the STAMPP‑HTN postpartum hypertension program, rural health perspectives in HDP management, and hands‑on nursing training for clinical care.
+Additional presentations addressed cardiology dysfunction during preeclampsia and the peripartum period, along with basic science insights into targeted placental drug delivery, biomarker origins, and emerging therapeutics such as luteolin.
+The event offered an interdisciplinary overview aimed at improving maternal health outcomes.

 Access the Symposium Agenda